 - a.
 "Articles of incorporation" means the original articles of incorporation filed pursuant to this Ordinance. - b.
 "Board" means the board of directors or other governing board of a Tribal Law Corporation. - c.
-"Director" means the position of Director of Tribal Business Regulation and Tax as established pursuant to this Ordinance and Ordinance 26 (Tax Administration Ordinance). - d.
+"Director of Tribal Business Regulation" or "Director of Regulation" means the position of Director of Tribal Business Regulation as established pursuant to this Ordinance and Ordinance 26 (Tax Administration Ordinance). - d.
 "Shares" means the units into which proprietary interests in a Tribal Law Corporation are divided. - e.
 "Tribal Law Corporation" means a private business corporation established pursuant to this Ordinance.

 Section 4.
-Director
+Director of Tribal Business Regulation

-The position of Director is hereby established.
-The Director shall be an employee of Tribal Administration.
-The Director shall be hired and supervised by the Tribal Administrator or, in the absence of the Tribal Administrator, the Assistant Tribal Administrator, and shall be subject to personnel policies applicable to other employees of Tribal Administration.
+The position of Director of Tribal Business Regulation is hereby established.
+The Director of Regulation shall be an employee of Tribal Administration.
+The Director of Regulation shall be hired and supervised by the Tribal Administrator or, in the absence of the

+Tribal Administrator, the Assistant Tribal Administrator, and shall be subject to personnel policies applicable to other employees of Tribal Administration.

 Section 5.
-Duties of Director
+Duties of Director of Tribal Business Regulation

-The Director shall have the authority to do the following:
+The Director of Tribal Business Regulation shall have the authority to do the following:

 - a.
 Implement this Ordinance and collect and be the repository of all documents required to be filed pursuant to this Ordinance. - b.
 Issue Orders to enforce the provisions of, and aid in the implementation of, this Ordinance and other Tribal business regulation ordinances as may be enacted from time to time. - c.
 Make or cause to be made examinations of places, records, or documents relating to the implementation of this Ordinance and other tribal business regulation ordinances as may be enacted from time to time. - d.
 Develop or promulgate such rules and procedures as are necessary to implement this Ordinance and other tribal business ordinances as may be enacted from time to time.
-The Director may promulgate rules and procedures by orders that are approved in writing by the Tribal Administrator or the Assistant Tribal Administrator.
-Promulgated rules and procedures will become valid and binding laws of the Triba upon approval of the Tribal Council and shall be filed with the Tribal Clerk. - e.
+The Director of Regulation may promulgate rules and procedures by orders that are approved in writing by the Tribal Administrator or the Assistant Tribal Administrator.
+Promulgated rules and procedures will become valid and binding laws of the Tribe upon approval of the Tribal Council and shall be filed with the Tribal Clerk. - e.
 Make recommendations to the Tribal Council regarding the regulation of businesses on the Isabella Reservation, including but not limited to the establishment and regulation of Tribal Law Corporations. - f.
 Undertake any other activity that is reasonable and necessary to implement this Ordinance and other tribal business regulation ordinances as may be enacted from time to time.